tishion/mmLoader/README.md

+# mmLoader
-# mmLoader - x86/x64 stable library of memory module loader
+## The stable library of memory module loader for x86/x64

 Library used for loading dll module bypassing Window PE loader